dojoengine/dojo/crates/katana/core/contracts/messaging/README.md

 |   payload    | [0x2]
 ```
 ```
-# Consume the messag previously sent.
+# Consume the message previously sent.
 You can try to call it once and see the second one reverting.
 make -sC solidity/ consume_msg payload="[2]"
 ```